retrofox/wp-github-plugin/readme.txt

 == Description ==

-This pluggin allow us:

-* Add github information through widgets.
-See information types for details.
+This pluggin allow us shown github information through widgets.

-== Inormation Types ==
-Above describes the differents information types that the plugin allow us grab:
+=== Information types ===

   * Contributors list
+  * Issues list
   * User details

+== Installation ==

+This section describes how to install the plugin and get it working.

+e.g.

+1. Upload `wp-github-plugin` to the `/wp-content/plugins/` directory
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Add widgets from widgets menu